 We sit munching our dinner as people’s chatter, laughter and joy fill the bay, and the sun sets on the really quite lovely hell hole of the Pacific.

-Reported by Karl Puschmann for our AA Directions Summer 2016 issue
+Reported by Karl Puschmann for our AA Directions Spring 2020 issue